Progressive Tutorials

 from rompy.core.config import BaseConfig

-# Define a simple model configuration
+# Create a basic configuration

 config = BaseConfig(